Market Research W5+H

 The better the planning, the better the results.
 This adage applies especially well to market research.

-Despite the its proven importance to business success, market research is still looked upon with disdain by many business executives.
+Despite its proven importance to business success, market research is still looked upon with disdain by many business executives.
 I suspect that one reason for this is some bad experience in the past, where a market research project failed to find the source of a business problem (like lost sales) – likely because the wrong methodology was used.
 It is possible that a market project research project was misused, for example, for internal political purposes where one executive sought to humiliate or remove a rival.

 Whatever the case may be, it is important to state the objectives and scope of the market research project before the project is started, to ensure that all the key decision-makers are in agreement regarding the reasons behind the project, its objectives, its scope and methodology, and acceptance of the results.